testophobia/testophobia/README.md

 `projectDir`: (string) the desired root project directory for the project | default: cwd

-`baseUrl`: (string) the base url of your website or application | default: http://localhost:6789
+`baseUrl`: (string) the domain of the website or application.
+Note: no pathing should be handled with this option.
+Accessing an individual test's page should be done in test files | default: http://localhost:6789

 `golden`: (boolean) generate the golden screenshots | default: false